Meeting Date: Tuesday, 13 January 2015

-Please note that you may NOT simply send an email with your voting choices in the email body.
+Please note that you may NOT simply send an email with your voting choices as text in the email body.

 5.3 – Deadline for Ballot Return for Proxy Voting

-Ballots sent to the Managing Director to be handled by proxy must be received
+Voting Form ballots sent to the Managing Director by Fax or Email to be handled by proxy must be received

-ON OR BEFORE FRIDAY, 06 DECEMBER 2013 (one business day before the Annual General Meeting) in order to be counted.
+ON OR BEFORE FRIDAY, 09 JANUARY 2015 (two business days before the Annual General Meeting) in order to be counted.

 Ballots cast via the web page method may be cast at any time up until the Managing Director calls for the voting time to be closed at the Annual General Meeting.
 (This will permit electronic votes to be cast after Board candidates have answered questions from members at the general meeting.)

 Ballots, including those received in email, via fax, and those cast on the web interface, will be counted when the vote is called in the Annual General Meeting.
 Results will be announced at the meeting (assuming the tally method results in clear winners), and official minutes taken to reflect the voting.

 – END –